EmmanetD/ChatProfit-Whatsapp-Group-Monetization-Platform/README.md

 - Advertiser Dashboard: Enable advertisers to track ad performance and reach targeted demographics

 ## Structure of the Repo
-Assets: Contains all relevant images.
+[Assets](/assets): Contains the dashboard images.
-Documents:
-survey_questions.pdf
-market_research_report.pdf
-excel_files: Contains survey response data.
-Presentations: ChatProfit_Presentation.pptx
+[Documents](/documents): Contains the survey questions, the market report and presentation file.
+[Data](/data): Contains the responses from the survey.

 ## Technologies Used
 - **Google forms:** for administering the survey